-Jibhi is a place to completely unwind and indulge in relaxing activities like book reading, fishing and nature walk.
+Jibhi is a place to completely unwind and indulge in relaxing activities like book reading, fishing, and nature walk.
 For the restless souls, there are more arduous treks like Jalori pass and a whole lot of Great Himalayan National Park to explore.

-PS: With this comprehensive guide, I am sure you do not need to buy any Jibhi package and with the money you will save, you can spread some smiles in the Himalayas.
+PS: With this comprehensive guide, I am sure you do not need to buy any Jibhi package and with the money, you will save, you can spread some smiles in the Himalayas.

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.

 Do you still have any questions or suggestions or need any help in planning your trip to Jibhi?
-If yes, please feel free to post them in the comments section of this article below discuss your upcoming travel plans for Jibhi or Tirthan Valley.
+If yes, please feel free to post them in the comments section of this article below to discuss your upcoming travel plans for Jibhi or Tirthan Valley.